 The financial report for the Plan includes management's discussion and analysis, statements of net position, statements of changes in net position, and notes to the financial statements.
 These financial statements are prepared on the accrual basis of accounting.
-The Plan is administrated by Empower Retirement (Empower).
-The Plan's assets are held in trust by Wells Fargo Bank (Custodian).
+The Plan is administrated by Great-West Life & Annuity Insurance Company dba Empower Retirement (Empower).
+The Plan's assets are held in trust by Great-West Trust Company (Custodian).